-We really like this cat tree as it is not too expensive (70 dollars) and is a wonderful piece.
+We like this cat tree tower as it is not too expensive and is a wonderful piece of cat furniture.

-There are so many things going for this cat tree.
+There are so many things going for this one.
 First off, it has so many different parts to explore from the numerous cat caves, to all the flat levels.

-The top level is perfect for when your cat wants to feel like they are at the top of the world, as the top is about 7 feet tall.
+The top floor is perfect for when your cat wants to feel like they are at the top of the world, as the top is about 7 feet tall.

-The tree is covered in a fuzzy faux material which looks cozy.
+The tree is covered in a fuzzy faux material that looks cozy.
 There is an assembly required with this tree, but it is relatively short with instructions.